agony-crypto/todo-app/README.md

 # todo-app
+# Built using Boostrap 4, JavaScript, NodeJS, Express,EJS, MongoDB
-A first attempt to put in practice all JavaScript learnt so far
+A first attempt to put in practice all JavaScript learnt so far.

 Deployed at: https://agony-todo-app.herokuapp.com/